 Age is one of the most critical factors for decision-making on any level.
 In general, young people tend to take many more risks.
-When I worked for a financial institution, I always advised young professionals and graduates to choose the riskiest portfolio possible.
-I also suggested increasing their investment knowledge.
+When working for a financial institution, I always advised younger (21-30) professionals and graduates to choose the riskiest portfolio possible all while increasing their investment knowledge.
 It will be very practical in the future.
+Time value of money is a powerful tool to use over the course of life.

-Usually, there are very few major expenses in the immediate future for investors under 30, which makes more risk tolerable.
-But on the other hand, I advised clients closer to retirement to stick with safer investments.
+Usually, there are very few major expenses in the immediate future for investors under 30, which makes more risk tolerable; example would be advising clients closer to retirement to stick with more conservative allocations for their investments.
 Therefore, it becomes important to preserve capital for daily expenses.

 Family is an important factor when making a decision.
 It’s important to think about children and spouses and to make the right decisions for their best interests.
 Once again, younger investors are less likely to have a family in their 20s.
 Hence, they can make riskier decisions.
 Families with children will usually play it safer.
 They want to save money for education, holidays, and a house.